Side Effects of Iodine Supplements: What They Mean

 Even though we just spent a lot of time discussing the side effects of iodine supplements I want to be sure that I reiterate that most people who use iodine will not experience any negative symptoms.

-Most of the time, iodine is very well tolerated and the people that use it actually feel better (not worse)!
+Most of the time, iodine is very well tolerated and the people who use it actually feel better (not worse)!

 If you are one of the few that does feel worse, though, then use the recommendations in this article to help figure out the cause.